Scroll Plugin

 offset: () => document.querySelector('#header').offsetHeight,

-// The scroll target element is passed into the function
+// The scroll target and container are passed into the function

 }